Sim City 4 FAQ and Guide - Guide for SimCity 4

 works best?
 What works best?

 A: The game is designed to work either way.
-It’s really just a matter of personal
+Its really just a matter of personal

 preference as to which you should do.
 Regional play has its advantages and